andrei-migunov/FYS-Aesthetics-of-Computing/schedule.md

 **Listening:** : [The Caretaker - <i> All You Are Going to Want to do is Get Back There </i>](https://www.youtube.com/watch?v=adaTEdqR4xI), [William Basinski - <i> Disintegration Loops </i>](https://www.youtube.com/watch?v=zj0KO2YldCo) (also see [Wikipedia - Distintegration Loops](https://en.wikipedia.org/wiki/The_Disintegration_Loops))

 **Optional:** [The Aesthetics of Decay - Beyond the Beautiful](https://lozcliffe.com/the-aesthetics-of-decay-beyond-the-beautiful/)

+**Discussion Questions:**
+  1. **What's so attractive about decaying technology?
+Think outside the box here, come up with your own explanations.**

 ---